Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 ```
 - Copy the publickey of client and move to the config of server and also the other way around

-On clinet run the script mentioned below and select this option --> 2) Reload Wireguard Service.
+On client run the script mentioned below and select this option --> 2) Reload Wireguard Service.
 It will ask some questions regarding the config - just press enter from that point onwards to select the default config.

 ```
 # Only on the client